Skip to content

 The Avalon Hills business staff work behind the scenes to help manage all aspects of the program.
 They route calls, assist with travel plans for clients and families, track all things financial, keep all of the technical machines purring and whatever else it takes to keep a busy program in business!
 The financial office and utilization review team partners with families to help them access and maximize their insurance benefits.
 This requires the dedication of families to expand the financial resources available to them for treatment.
 We help those struggling with an eating disorder recover thr

-On January 18, 2026, the sinobi ransomware group added Avalon Hills to its public leak site, confirming that internal files had been exfiltrated from the organization that provides residential treatment for eating disorders.
-The listing means that sensitive documents handled by staff who manage client travel, route calls, track finances, and coordinate insurance benefits for families are now in the hands of attackers.
+On January 18, 2026, the sinobi ransomware group added Avalon Hills to its public leak site, claiming that internal files had been exfiltrated from the organization that provides residential treatment for eating disorders.
+The listing means that sensitive documents handled by staff who manage client travel, route calls, track finances, and coordinate insurance benefits for families may now be in the hands of attackers.

 Public reporting on the sinobi leak site shows the Avalon Hills entry appeared on January 18, 2026.
 The organization’s description on the site matches its real-world role supporting families throughout treatment programs.
 Available reporting describes the data as internal files exfiltrated during a ransomware incident, although the exact volume and full list of exposed record types have not been independently verified.
 No confirmed victim count for individuals has been released.